Psalm 140 – The Cry and Confidence of a Slandered Soul

 Lest they be exalted.
 Selah

 a.
-You are my God: This was a reason for David’s hope and trust in Yahweh.
-He would worship no other god; his allegiance was to Yahweh alone.
+You are my God: David would worship no other god; his allegiance was to Yahweh alone.
 This devotion gave him confidence that God would hear the voice of his supplications.
-God doesn’t just hear to the words of the cry, but the voice of the cry.
+God doesn’t just hear the words of the cry, but the voice of the cry.
 It is distinctive and meaningful to Him.

 i.
 “To himself, and to all others, his escape has been marvelous.
 How could it be accounted for, except that an unseen shield had been around him, covering his head in the day of battle.”
 (Meyer)